bebesi33/python_lecture/README.md

 <h4>Prerequisites</h4>
 <p>Please note that the students and the teacher used Visual Studio Code during the lectures.
 <br> The course material is mostly in Hungarian, and the folder structure is self-explanatory.
-<br> The "zh1" and "zh2" subfolders contain the exam materials, while "szorgalmi" contains non-compulsory home work.
+<br> The "zh1" and "zh2" subfolders contain the exam materials, while "szorgalmi" contains non-compulsory homework.
 </p>